Massification: Experiential strategies

 Academics have come up with their own strategies for experiential marketing.

 Smith has come up with a six-step process; One of the first steps is to conduct a survey to see how consumers already view the brand.
 Then you need to create a brand platform and design a brand experience.
 Lastly you need to advertise the brand and monitor the performance of the brand.

 Lippincott Mercer has come up with four principles of experience design.
 The beginning step is to identify key customer data and feedback.
 The next step is to figure out your target audience and figure out what will have the greatest impact on consumers.
 The third step is to turn the findings into project priorities.
 The final step is to apply the strategy and monitor the purchases.

 The management consultancy, A.T.
 Kearney developed a 7Cs model to create a high impact digital customer experience –content, customization, customer care, communication, community, connectivity and convenience.

 Nueno and Quelch (1998) came to the conclusion that: design and communications, product line, customer service and channel management are the four keys of managing luxury brands successfully.

-Kellar (2009) highlights the importance that luxury brands should appeal to the brand feelings that are associated with a customers' emotional response and reactions towards the brand in their marketing strategy.
+Kellar (2009) highlights the importance that luxury brands should appeal to the brand feelings that are associated with a customer's emotional response and reactions towards the brand in their marketing strategy.
 The brand feelings are classified into six types.
 The first three types of brand feelings are experiential and immediate: (a)'warmth' feeling (b)'fun' feeling (c)'excitement' feeling.
 The next three types of brand feelings are private and enduring (d)'security' feeling (e)'social approval' feeling (f)'self-respect' feeling.

 Keller (2009) outlined ten characteristics of luxury brands for how to market them.
 This includes: maintaining a premium image, ensuring product quality and service, ensuring that pleasure purchase and consumption experiences are present, carefully control distribution channels, employ a premium pricing strategy, manage brand architecture, do not compete with ordinary brands, and have legal protection for all their trademarks.